cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/Build Updates/README.md

     clickedSpheres = [];
 ```

+Run it and try it out!
+Sweet!!
+Nice job!
+Hit save in the playground to save your work.

 ## Congratulations!
 You made a VR game entirely on the web!
 And it wasn't that tricky either was it?
 Be sure to keep playing and trying new things.
 Here's a fantstic resource where you can dive in deeper into learning more about Babylon.js

 [doc.babylonjs.com](https://doc.babylonjs.com/)

+One last fun thing to show you.
+If you've saved your scene, you can go to settings in the playground and look for QR Code Link.
+Grab your phone and get your camera out to scan this code...now you can take your VR game with you!